continuousWave --> Whaler --> Reference

 Control of a vessel's navigation lights is often accomplished by a single switch with multiple positions.
 On small boats there generally are only three positions: OFF, ANCHOR, and UNDERWAY.
 Electrical schematic diagrams are presented to show the usual wiring for control of the lamps which will produce the proper display of navigation lighting.

-Control of the NAVIGATION LIGHTS on most boats using sidelights and an all-around white lighting scheme is typically accomplished with a single switch, usually a marine-grade three-position push-pull switch.
+Control of the NAVIGATION LIGHTS on most boats using sidelights and an all-round white lighting scheme is typically accomplished with a single switch, usually a marine-grade three-position push-pull switch.
 The positions are OFF (pushed in all the way), ANCHOR (pulled out to first stop), or UNDERWAY (pulled out all the way).
-The electrical arrangement is very simple.
-The ALL-AROUND WHITE light is shown in both ON positions; the SIDELIGHTS are shown only in the second ON position.
+The ALL-ROUND WHITE light is shown in both ON positions; the SIDELIGHTS are shown only in the second ON position.
 On smaller boats the SIDELIGHTS are often combined into a single lamp and carried on the bow instead of two separate lamps as shown.

 Drawing: Schematic Diagram of Navigation Lamp Wiring on Boston Whaler boats

-Some BOSTON WHALER boat with a center console employ a more complex scheme for their NAVIGATION LIGHTS using a dual-bulb masthead lamp, separate sidelights, and a sternlight.
+Some BOSTON WHALER boat with a center console employ a more complex scheme for their NAVIGATION LIGHTS using a dual-bulb masthead lamp where each lamp illuminated a different sector, separate sidelights, and a sternlight.
 These are also often controlled with a single switch, again a marine-grade three-position pull-push switch.
 The positions are OFF (pushed in all the way), ANCHOR (pulled out to first stop), or UNDERWAY (pulled out all the way).
-The dual-bulb lamp fixture which is normally located at the center console serves a dual purpose as both a MASHEAD LIGHT when underway (only forward-facing segment is illuminated) and as an ANCHOR LIGHT when at anchor (both forward-facing and stern-facing segments illuminated).
+The dual-bulb lamp fixture which is normally located at the center console serves a dual purpose as both a MASHEAD LIGHT when underway (only forward-facing sector is illuminated) and as an ANCHOR LIGHT when at anchor (both forward-facing and stern-facing sectors illuminated).
 The SIDELIGHTS and STERNLIGHT are only illuminated when underway.

 Drawing: Schematic Diagram of Navigation Lamp Wiring on Boston Whaler boats

-A specialized COLE-HERSEE switch (Model M-532) is often used to control the display of navigation lights on small recreational boats.
+A specialized COLE-HERSEE switch (Model M-532) is often used to control the display of navigation lights on small recreational boats when the dual-purpose lamp is used for both masthead and anchor lighting.

 Photo: COLE-HERSEE M-532 Switch

-Details of the COLE-HERSEE M-532 switch are shown in their special switch catalogue.
+Details of the COLE-HERSEE M-532 switch are shown in their websitee.
+The switch is described as a three circuit switch.
+From the nomenclature used, I infer the following:

 DISCLAIMER: This information is believed to be accurate but there is no guarantee.
 We do our best!